hirannor/springboot-hexagonal-ddd/README.md

 mvn clean verify
 ```

-**Building and verifying the application requires a running docker, since some tests are using
+***Important:*** Building and verifying the application requires a running docker, since some tests are using
 Testcontainers library!